1992 Arkansas Razorbacks football team

 The 1992 Arkansas Razorbacks football team represented the University of Arkansas as a member of the Western Division of the Southeastern Conference (SEC) during the 1992 NCAA Division I-A football season.
 The Razorbacks compiled an overall record of 3–7–1, with a mark of 3–4–1 in conference play, and finished in fourth place in the SEC Western Division.
 Head coach Jack Crowe was fired after the first game, when Arkansas lost to I-AA The Citadel.
 Joe Kines was promoted from defensive coordinator to interim head coach until the end of the season, when Danny Ford was hired as head coach.

 The Razorbacks won their first game in the SEC after they defeated South Carolina, 45–7, at Williams–Brice Stadium.
-The season was highlighted with a victory over #4 Tennessee in an upset, thanks to a game-winning 41-yard field goal from Todd Wright with just two seconds left in the game.
-Wright, who also secured two other 45+ yard field goals and a forced fumble, was named "player of the game" due to his efforts.
+The season was highlighted with an upset victory over #4 Tennessee, led by Heisman candidate Heath Shuler, thanks in part to a game-winning 41-yard field goal from Todd Wright with just two seconds left on the clock.
 The victory effectively kept the Volunteers out of a three-way tie for 1st place in the SEC East at season's end, as Tennessee finished one-game behind Division co-champions Florida and Georgia in the SEC's first year of divisional play.
-Arkansas ended their season with an upset against LSU 30–6.
+Wright, who also secured two other 45+ yard field goals, an onside kick, and a forced fumble, was named "player of the game" due to his efforts, and the game has since become an all-time favorite for Razorback fans.
+Despite finishing 3–7–1, Arkansas ended their season with a 30–6 rout of LSU, their first victory against the Tigers since 1929.